ForwardFinancing/forwardfinancing.github.io/_posts/2018-10-05-a-macroscopic-take-on-metaprogramming.md

 It's possible to go even further by extracting all the tests to another macro to define the tests separately.

-Metaprogramming is not a bag of tricks, it's the path to a better deeper understanding of any language and potentially more expressive code.
+Metaprogramming is not a bag of tricks, it's the path to a deeper understanding of any language and potentially more expressive code.

 Languages like Elixir give the ability to the programmer of making extensions tailored to their needs which are first-class features.